 The Boston College Writing Supplement must be submitted along with your application to Boston College at www.commonapp.org.
 Please do not mail or email your essay response.

-In addition to the ACT or SAT, international applicants must submit TOEFL or IELTS examination scores.
-Learn more about standardized testing requirements for international applicants.
+International applicants must submit TOEFL, IELTS, or Duolingo English Test examination scores.
+Learn more about standardized testing and English proficiency requirements for international applicants.

 Curriculum Evaluation